mehrdat/one_sent/README.md

-# Get one sentence from PDF and eBook
+# Get the Most Important Sentence from a PDF/ eBook/ TXT

 <div align="center">
   <img src="./img/one_sent.jpg" alt="one_sent">